The IRA charitable rollover allows donors age 70 ½ and older to make direct distributions to St. Olaf College, resulting in a distinct tax advantage.

 - Contact the St. Olaf development office to alert of us of your pending transfer, firstname.lastname@example.org or 800-776-6523.

-Please feel free to use this sample draft letter, but if you prefer to draft your own letter, include the college’s tax identification information in the text.
+Please feel free to use this sample transfer request letter.
+If you prefer to draft your own letter, include the college’s tax identification information in the text.

 St. Olaf Federal Tax ID: 41-0693979